melghosh/RelTopic/README.md

 ### This code is beta version (Python 3.8 is required)
 -------------------------------------------------------
 #### Data Sources
 The main data sources are the named entities collected from the press articles and encoded in `XML` files.
-These files are located in `\Data-Articles\xml\`.
+These files are located in `/Data-Articles/xml/`.

 #### Source Code
+The source code is composed of seven main files:

+* AssignInstances:
+* OntologyConstruction:
+* OntologyConstructionApplication:
+* TopicOntology:
+* OntologyDirectedGraph:
+* TopicLabeling:

 #### Labeling Results